 Compiled From Various Sources By James H. Dearmore

-William Tyndale is generally purported to be the most widely read English-language author in history, read by about 10,000 times more people than Chaucer himself, yet many people won’t even recognize his name!
+Go To William Tyndale From Foxe's Martyrs For More Details William Tyndale is generally purported to be the most widely read English-language author in history, read by about 10,000 times more people than Chaucer himself, yet many people won’t even recognize his name!

 William Tyndale was a theologian and scholar born in North Nibley, England in 1494 and died at Vilvoorden, Belgium in 1536.
 (The first date is only an approximation, no one is actually certain of the exact year he was born).

-Tyndale was strangled to death and burned at the stake for being the first person to publish the New Testament in “Early Modern” English.
+New Testament in “Early Modern” English.
 (Other scholars had translated the Bible into English before him, such as John Wycliffe, but Tyndale was the first to take advantage of Gutenberg’s new printing press and widely disseminate his translation.)

 At the time that Tyndale published his New Testament translation, it was a crime punishable by death, according to the Roman Catholic Church, and eventually he was hunted down and killed for fulfilling his goal of putting the Word of God into the hands of the common people.